shajunxing/quickjs-ffi/README.md

         ffi.dlclose(handle);
     }

 In libffi document there are detailed instructions on how to pass C structures.
-Here is an example.
-Two nested Structure definition and a function `test3()` to be called:

-    typedef struct {
-        int i;
-        float f;
-    } s1;

-    typedef struct {
-        long l;
-        double d;
-        s1 s;
-    } s2;

-    void test3(s2 s) {
-        ...
-    }

-JS code looks very similar to C, except almost all variables are dynamically created, so be very careful handling memories and pointers.
-I will make it easier in high layer.
+Here is how to invoke `test3`.
+JS code looks very similar to C, except almost all variables are dynamically created, so be very careful dealing memories and pointers.

     let handle = ffi.dlopen('test-lib.so', ffi.RTLD_NOW);
     if (handle != ffi.NULL) {